Amazon ASE to AEU: VAT Changes for Sellers Since 2024

-Starting August 1, 2024, Amazon is implementing significant changes that will impact sellers using this popular e-commerce platform.
+On August 1, 2024, Amazon implemented significant changes that will impact sellers using this popular e-commerce platform.
 These changes primarily affect businesses based in nine European countries, including Poland.
 This article outlines the upcoming changes and their potential impact on your sales operations.

 Transition from Amazon Services Europe to Amazon EU

 Until now, sellers on Amazon in Europe have been working with Amazon Services Europe S.à r.l.
 (ASE), a company registered in Luxembourg.
-Starting August 1, 2024, seller services will be managed by Amazon EU S.à r.l.
+Since August 1, 2024, seller services have been managed by Amazon EU S.à r.l.
 (AEU), which has branches in nine European countries: Poland, the United Kingdom, Germany, France, Italy, Spain, the Netherlands, Belgium, and Sweden.

 For more information, visit the Amazon Services Europe Business Solutions Agreement.